Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

-We then note that gravitational redshift is an effect that has been first derived in the context of classical (in the sense of quantum mechanics) physics \cite{Einstein:1908,Wald:1995}.
-In the approximation where quantum aspects can be ignored, the effects have been measured \cite{bothwellResolvingGravitationalRedshift2022,PhysRevLett.45.2081,zhengLabbasedTestGravitational2023, mullerPrecisionMeasurementGravitational2010}.
+We then note that gravitational redshift is an effect that has been first derived in the context of classical (in the sense of quantum mechanics) physics \cite{Einstein:1908,Wald:1995}, and it is within this approximation---where quantum aspects can be ignored---that the effects have been measured \cite{bothwellResolvingGravitationalRedshift2022,PhysRevLett.45.2081,zhengLabbasedTestGravitational2023, mullerPrecisionMeasurementGravitational2010}.
 Nevertheless, photons are intrinsically relativistic and quantum systems, and therefore it is natural to seek an extension of the effect as put forward in the seminal work on this topic \cite{Bruschi:Ralph:2014}.
-While the original proposal has been expanded and developed \cite{molaei2024photongravitycouplingschwarzschildspacetime,PhysRevD.107.125010,PhysRevD.105.084016,mieling2023gupta}, the back-reaction of the field excitation on the gravitational field, and therefore on the quantum field itself, has not been considered.
-This is standard in works of quantum field theory in curved spacetime, where the fields of interest are considered to be \textit{probe fields}, i.e., to not carry enough energy to significantly bend spacetime \cite{Birrell:Davies:1982}.
-Therefore, the quantum-optical model proposed in previous work and studied here can be considered a stepping stone towards the full understanding of the nature of the gravitational redshift, where the interaction between the photon and the gravitational field must be taken into account.
+While the original proposal has been expanded and developed in subsequent work \cite{molaei2024photongravitycouplingschwarzschildspacetime,PhysRevD.107.125010,PhysRevD.105.084016,mieling2023gupta}, the back-reaction of the field excitation on the gravitational field, and therefore on the quantum field itself, has not been considered.
+This is standard in works of quantum field theory in curved spacetime, where the fields of interest are considered to be \textit{probe fields}, i.e., they are assumed not to carry enough energy to bend spacetime comparably to other distributions of mass and energy \cite{Birrell:Davies:1982}.
+Therefore, QOGRM can be considered a stepping stone towards the understanding of the nature of the gravitational redshift in a fully relativistic and quantum theory at least at low energies, where the interaction between the photon and the gravitational field must be taken into account.